 How to Talk to Children About Gun Violence, From Packard Children’s Hospital Trauma Expert

 Honest, age-appropriate communication with children is one of the most important elements of helping youngsters handle news of traumatic events, according to Victor Carrion, MD, a child and adolescent psychiatrist at Lucile Packard Children’s Hospital at Stanford.
-Carrion, also director of the Stanford Early Life Stress Research Program, has conducted extensive research on childhood trauma.
-In the following Q&A, he offers several suggestions for parents to help their kids process difficult news.
+Carrion, also director of the Stanford Early Life Stress Research Program, has conducted extensive research on childhood trauma – and in the following Q&A, has several suggestions for parents to help their kids process difficult news.

-For some children—if they are not treated via an assessment and psychosocial therapy—their academic and social life will be impacted.
-Difficulty paying attention, managing emotional responses and problems with memory are common symptoms children may experience.
+Carrion: For some children -- if they are not treated via an assessment and psychosocial therapy -- their academic and social life will be impacted.
+Difficulty paying attention, managing emotional responses and problems with memory are common symptoms that children may experience.
 We call the ability to organize, make decisions and manage emotional responses “executive function,” and this skill set could be impaired if a child witnesses or hears about a gun incident.

-Irritability, a greater susceptibility to crying, and difficulty with sleep are among the symptoms that should raise a red flag if they persist longer than a month.
+Carrion: Irritability, a greater susceptibility to crying, and difficulty with sleep are among the symptoms that should raise a red flag if they persist longer than a month.
 Younger children may become clingier and experience nightmares and distressing or bad dreams.
-Children may regress in some behaviors—such as bedwetting or sucking their thumb—and you may hear them complaining more about a stomachache or headache.
+Children may regress in some behaviors -- such as bedwetting or sucking their thumb -- and you may hear them complaining more about a stomachache or headache.
 Some children, when they get older, may withdraw and become more isolated, and may potentially stop enjoying things that they used to.

-What is your recommendation for parents on how to talk to their children about disturbing events and images they witness or hear about?
+Question: What is your recommendation for parents on how they should talk to their children about disturbing events and images they witness or hear about?

-Learn more about Victor Carrion, MD, and his research interests
+To learn more about Victor Carrion, MD, and his research interests, click here.